MartinGeisse/grumpyrest/doc/concept.md

   in modern Java which, for example, virtual threads cannot handle.
 * None of this affects application code, unless you choose to use it in application code (because the performance problem lies there instead of inside grumpyrest).
-* Any such features can be turned of to exclude them as a potential source of bugs, as well as to single-step debug into grumpyrest to understand what happens inside (e.g. to track down a specific bug).
+* Any such features can be turned off to exclude them as a potential source of bugs, as well as to single-step debug into grumpyrest to understand what happens inside (e.g. to track down a specific bug).
 We all know what single-step debugging into highly asynchronous / reactive or generated code is like.